 Thanks, Rebecca.
 We settled for [xx], which included your projected loss and some costs incurred.

 Your testimony yesterday was very helpful.
 I think the judge was particularly pleased to have the issue of [Wife]’s business and income put into context.
 On behalf of [my client], thank you very much.

 We are pleased to announce that we have resolved the matter.
-It was wonderful working with you and will keep your CV on hand for future cases.
+It was wonderful working with you.

 I have now settled the case, after getting defendants significantly to increase their offer.
 I want to thank you for your time and input.
 I am very impressed by your expertise, and will surely keep you in mind should I (or a colleague) need someone to provide such services in the future.